TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, the diamond starts and ends standing straight, but in the middle keyframe it rotates counterclockwise from a 90-degree angle.
+In this example the diamond starts and ends standing straight, but in the middle keyframe it rotates counterclockwise from a 90-degree angle.

 ### Translate